Gokasoon/PawSwipe/README.md

     - Accounts
     - Messages
     - Specific searches

+- Front-end

+#### FIX
 - Modify scraper to get all images (need to go on the page of every pet)
-    - Fix pet name (rm 'RESERVE', weird code...)
+- Normalize pet name 'Olive' not OLIVe
 - Add SPAs adress

+## Utilisation
-- Front-end
+- Start pgAdmin4
+- Go to backend/api and `npm start`
+- Go to frontend/pawswipe and `npm install` and `npm start`